 #2.
 Coining words to content, machines would be at a disadvantage

-In a translator machine things would be different as the process would take in the spilled out words and execute a continuous translation response.
+In a translator machine, things would be different as the process would take in the spilt out words and execute a continuous translation response.
 If some words are difficult to understand the machine would provide the closest word to it and provide the result.
 It would not be able to take it in a complete context and provide an answer.

 #3.
 Machines may find it difficult with multiple languages